NEW Specials Booklet 2018

-To download the Specials list please click the booklet picture to the right, or the text link above.
+To download the Specials list please click the booklet picture to the right.

 BAD Specials Working Group member Dr Richard Logan has kindly shared his slides on specials, presented at the Essential Medical Dermatology event in March 2017.